smallcube/Semantic_Inconsistent_KD/README.md

-# [Submission to AAAI'26] Knowledge Distillation for Semantically Inconsistent Data
+# Knowledge Distillation for Semantically Inconsistent Data

 ## Introduction
-This repository contains a PyTorch implementation of [Knowledge Distillation for Semantically Inconsistent Data](https://openreview.net/forum?id=ty33kUQu4M&referrer=%5BAuthor%20Console%5D(%2Fgroup%3Fid%3DAAAI.org%2F2026%2FConference%2FAuthors%23your-submissions)) based on the [mdistiller](https://github.com/megvii-research/mdistiller) codebase.
+This repository contains a PyTorch implementation of [Knowledge Distillation for Semantically Inconsistent Data] based on the [mdistiller](https://github.com/megvii-research/mdistiller) codebase.
 Our method identifies the semantically inconsistent data and upweights them for knowledge distillation, and reports state-of-the-art performance on CIFAR-100, Tiny-ImageNet, and ImageNet datasets.

 <p align="center">
     <img src="figs/framework.jpg" alt="our_framework" style="height: 250px; width:550px;"/>